holger1411/noslider.js/README.md

 # noslider.js
 The best slider script in the world!
-Makes sliding around GREAT AGAIN!
+I will let you add a slider script to your project but without any impact!
+You can move your ticket to "done" but without irritating your users nor an negative impacting on your website performance.

-All UX designer´s around the globe agree: The best slider is NO SLIDER.
+All UX/UI/FE folks around the globe agree: The best slider is NO SLIDER.
 Thats why I create noslider.js

 The best of all: